dectan/applied_statistics/README.md

 # Introduction #

-<p>This repository is used for the project given during the FUNDAMENTALS-OF-DATA-ANALYSIS module on Higher Diploma in Data Analytics course from ATU.</p>
+<p>This repository is used for the project given during the Applied Statistics module on Higher Diploma in Data Analytics course from ATU.</p>

 <p>For this module I created two notebooks.</p>